sungjae-cho/Medical-Neuroscience-Duke/2-Neuroanatomy-Introducing_the_Human_Brain.md

   - is a specialized permeability barrier between the capillary endothelium and the extracellular space in the neural tissue.
 - Q. Consider a person with a stroke that causes a small region of brain damage.
 Which of the options below happened first?
   - A. Microglia were stimulated to convert from ramified to amoeboid states.

+## Video: Basic Orientation in the Human CNS

+- Reference diagrams on the internet.
+- Q. In conventional human radiological imaging (e.g., MRI, PET, CT) of the head, the axial plane is synonymous with the horizontal plane.
+Which of the following statements about this plane is most accurate?
+  - A. The axial plane is parallel to the floor of the cranium.
+- Q. Of the following pairs of directional terms, which pair contains terms that define PERPENDICULAR (orthogonal) directions when applied to the identified region of the central nervous system?  [hint: you may wish to extend your arms and point in the indicated directions]
+  - A. in the spinal cord, caudal & posterior
+    - Caudal: downward.
+Posterior: backward.